 To serve salmon the traditional New England way, you’ll have to pair it with some green peas.
 And if you’re really striving for 18th-century authenticity, enjoy the whole meal with some turtle soup, like John and Abigail Adams supposedly did on the first Fourth of July.
 (You can still be a patriot without the soup, though.)

-From the oldest to the shortest, the Fourth of July parade in Aptos, California, is just a hair over half a mile long.
+The Fourth of July parade in Aptos, California, is just a hair over half a mile long.
 Taking up two city blocks, and measuring just .6 miles, this brief bit of patriotism features antique cars, decorated trucks, and plenty of walkers.
 Afterward, there’s a Party in the Park, where folks can enjoy live music, food, and games.

-Around 150 million, to be more specific—that's how many hot dogs will be consumed by Americans on the Fourth of July.
-According to the National Hot Dog and Sausage Council, that amount of dogs can stretch from Washington D.C. to Los Angeles more than five times.
+Americans consume about 150 million hot dogs while celebrating Independence Day.
+According to the National Hot Dog and Sausage Council, that number of dogs can stretch from Washington D.C. to Los Angeles more than five times.

 You probably know that both Thomas Jefferson and John Adams died on July 4, 1826—50 years to the day after the Declaration of Independence was adopted.
 They’re not the only presidents to have died on the Fourth, though; James Monroe—the nation’s fifth president—died just a few years later on July 4, 1831.

 Though the holiday might seem like it has it out for former presidents, there was one future leader born on Independence Day.
-The country’s 30th Commander-in-Chief, Calvin Coolidge, was born on July 4, 1872.
+The country’s 30th commander-in-chief, Calvin Coolidge, was born on July 4, 1872.